-In this section, we conduct performance comparison experiments on Recr to answer RQ1.
+We conduct quantitative performance experiments on two datasets.
 As mentioned in the task definition in Section Methodology, the point-wise and pair-wise settings are implemented for evaluation.
 We also explore the influence of the OOD situation on different models.
-The experimental split settings of Random, OOD\_position, and OOD\_JD are introduced below: \begin{itemize} \item \textbf{Random}: We randomly split the training and testing dataset based on the interaction record of each user. \item \textbf{OOD\_position}: The intersection on JD's ``job position'' feature between the training set and the testing set is empty. \item \textbf{OOD\_JD}: The intersection on JD items between the training set and the testing set is empty. \end{itemize}
+The experimental split settings of Random, OOD\_position, and OOD\_JD are introduced below: \begin{itemize} \item \textbf{Random}: We randomly split the training and testing dataset based on the interaction records of each user. \item \textbf{OOD\_position}: The intersection on JD's ``job position'' feature between training set and testing set is empty. \item \textbf{OOD\_JD}: The intersection on JD items between the training set and the testing set is empty. \end{itemize}

 Our experimental results are reported in Table~\ref{tab:main-result}.
 Overall, our proposed GLRec model achieves the best performance among all baselines.
 There are distinctive score gaps between GLRec and all baselines according to the improvement in Table~\ref{tab:main-result}.
 It demonstrates the superiority and adaptability of the large-scale model framework that incorporates relationship understanding and extensive semantic knowledge in the job recommendation scenario.
 What's even more exciting is that GLRec demonstrates impressive performance on OOD tasks.
-While its performance may decline slightly compared to the random setting, our model achieves a significant breakthrough compared to other models, which essentially result in near-random guessing.
+While its performance may decline slightly compared to the random setting, our model achieves a significant breakthrough compared to other models, which essentially results in near-random guessing.
 This phenomenon illustrates the necessity of utilizing knowledge association for model generalization.
-Go deeper into the part of baselines, the graph-based HGT outperforms the conventional dual-tower matching model (RobertaRec) in the context of job recommendation, which further proves the significance of learning relationships.
+Going deeper into the part of baselines, the graph-based HGT and DPGNN outperform the conventional dual-tower matching model (RobertaRec) in the context of job recommendation, which further proves the significance of learning relationships.
 What's more, we find that most models perform better on the pair-wise task than that of point-wise task.
 That is to say, directly determining whether an item is suitable is more challenging than comparing its priority with another item.